CaitlinSwickard/OpenCart_ManualQA_Project/README.md

 **Project Overview**

 This project aims to showcase manual testing skills and knowledge through a simulated testing engagement on OpenCart, a popular e-commerce platform.
-The focus is on the frontend user experience, encompassing the user interface, user actions, and core functionalities.
+The focus is on the frontend user experience, testing functionalities of the OpenCart frontend Account management features.

 **Key Objectives**